AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 If you want to drill down to a particular item in the data tree, call the {api:anychart.data.Tree#search}search(){api} method to get the item and {api:anychart.charts.Sunburst#drillTo}drillTo{api} to drill down to it.
 For drilling up, call {api:anychart.charts.Sunburst#drillUp}drillUp{api}:

 ```
-/* locate an item in the data tree,
+/* locate an item in the data tree
-get the item as an object */
+and get it as an object */
 var item = treeData.search("name", "Technical");

 // drill down to the item
 chart.drillTo(item);